Heather Maîr Thomas

 In 1992 Dame Cleo Laine and John Dankworth recognised my ability to vocally "cross-pollinate" musical genres and awarded me the "Allmusician of the Year" award at The Stables, Wavendon.

 That launched my vocal career in many directions and I love how diverse my musical world can be!

-My personal taste in music and my eclectic work as a performer and teacher takes me in all creative and musical directions, from commercial studio session work and songwriting to opera, jazz, folk - particularly Cornish music - and contemporary music styles as well as the world of acting, voiceover and directing/producing radio plays.
+My personal taste in music and my eclectic work as a performer and teacher takes me in all creative and musical directions, from commercial studio session work and songwriting to opera, jazz, folk - particularly Cornish music - and contemporary music styles as well as the world of acting, voiceover and directing/producing theatre and radio plays.

 I believe in everyone's right to sing without uninvited judgement or criticism.
 I have also learned that we all have our own relationship with our voice, which can be influenced by many different factors, physical, emotional and by what we believe to be true about ourselves.
 My teaching takes this all into account.

 Some people have an effortless access to their singing voice and "just sing", whereas others experience it differently.
 Indeed most people have no reason to explore their voice at all - but, whatever your reason it can be a fulfilling journey on many levels.

 Alongside my performing, I have been teaching singing and technique since 1992 in private practise in London.
 Teaching supports my own vocal health, making me focus on technique and finding ways to examine and keep developing my process.

 David Tennant, Andy Bell, Dori Sakurada, Sarah Blackwood, Matt Willis, Rosie Millard, Justin Lee Collins, Kimberley Stewart, Sathnam Sanghera and Mark Nevin.